WTA Berlin Open

 DayDateRound

-NB: Singles Qualifying will take place on the 17th and 18th of June 2023.
+NB: Singles Qualifying took place on the 14th and 15th of June 2025.

 Draw

-If you are looking for the draws for the 2023 tournament in Berlin will be available to view on the Official WTA Tour website a few days before the start of the tournament.
+The draws for the 2025 tournament in Berlin are now available to view in PDF format on the Official WTA Tour website (see links below).

 Prize Money and Points

-The total prize money for the 2023 tournament in Berlin has yet to be confirmed but for 2022 it was $757,900 with the prize money and points being split as follows.
+The total prize money for the 2025 Grass Court Championships in Berlin has yet to be confirmed, but in 2024 it was 802,237, with the prize money and points being split as follows.

 Women’s Singles